Clothing Allowances for 2017

-It is Department of Defense policy that the quantities and kinds of items of individual clothing to be furnished shall be prescribed by the respective Service Secretary or the Commandant of the Marine Corps under the parameters set by the Assistant Secretary of Defense (Force Management Policy).
+It is Department of Defense policy that the quantities and kinds of items of individual clothing to be furnished are prescribed by the respective Service Secretary or the Commandant of the Marine Corps under the parameters set by the Assistant Secretary of Defense (Force Management Policy).
 The following is a summary of clothing allowances:

 - Initial Uniform Allowance